-Today I’m going to share an adorable Teddy Bear themed cake tutorial that would be PERFECT for baby showers and young birthdays!
+Today, I'm sharing a Sweet Teddy Bear Cake that would be PERFECT for baby showers and young birthdays!

 The cake in this tutorial is a 4 layer double barrel 6 inch cake, frosted in our Fluffy Vanilla Buttercream Frosting recipe.
-However, the sweet teddy bear cake design could be transferred to cakes of all shapes and sizes, and would even be adorable for a sheet cake!
+However, this cake design could be transferred to cakes of all shapes and sizes, and would even be adorable for a sheet cake!

 This sweet teddy bear cake design is created by applying a fondant template to our buttercream frosted cake, however you could easily recreate the design using all fondant (and either crusting buttercream or royal icing for the piped accents.)